VIAME/VIAME/README.md

 Quick Run Instructions
 ----------------------

-All final compiled binaries are placed in the [build-directory]/install directory.
+If building from the source, all final compiled binaries are placed in the [build-directory]/install directory, which is the same as the root directory in the pre-built binaries.
+This will hereby be refered to as the [install-directory].

-One way to test the system is to see if you can run the examples in the [build-directory]/install/examples folder, for example, the pipelined object detectors.
+One way to test the system is to see if you can run the examples in the [install-directory]/examples folder, for example, the pipelined object detectors.
 There are some environment variables that need to be set up before you can run on Linux or Mac, which are all in the install/setup_viame.sh script.
 This script is sourced in all of the example run